aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_stochastic-procedures-and-functions/gmp_stochastic_getrelativeweight.rst

 .. seealso::

     The routines :aimms:func:`GMP::Instance::GenerateStochasticProgram` and :aimms:func:`GMP::Stochastic::GetRepresentativeScenario`.
-See Section 19.1 of the Language
+See :doc:`optimization-modeling-components/robust-optimization/basic-concepts` of the Language
     Reference for more details on scenario tree, scenarios and stages.